 In order to have a conversation they also need to have a common language, complete with a dictionary, grammar rules, phonetics, semantics and semiotics.
 This is the analog of OMOP.

-Piano supports both FHIR and OMOP.
-In the screenshot below you can see how Piano uses an automated workflow to receive data using FHIR, anonymise patients before storage, transform the data into OMOP and finally store the transformed data for use in research projects.
+Our technology supports both FHIR and OMOP.
+In the screenshot below, you can see how we use an automated workflow to receive data using FHIR, anonymise patient data before storage, transform the data into OMOP and finally store the transformed data for use in research projects.

-The good news is that implementing an OMOP-based research capability is much easier than creating seamless interoperability with FHIR.
-Piano makes it faster and inexpensive to create such a capability in weeks rather than months or years.
+Implementing an OMOP-based research capability is much easier than creating seamless interoperability with FHIR.
+Our technology makes it faster and inexpensive to create this capability in weeks rather than months or years.